-You can claim both credits and deductions on your tax return, provided that you meet the qualifications for each.
-Learn how tax credits and deductions vary, as well as what it takes to meet the qualifying rules for these two tax benefits.
+You can claim both credits and deductions on your tax return if you meet the qualifications for each.
+Learn what it takes to meet the qualifying rules for these two tax benefits.

 What's the Difference Between Tax Credits and Tax Deductions?